stickies-v/bitcoin-devwiki/Fuzz-Trophies-(vulnerabilities).md

 _Unique Id_ is:

 * _pull-nnnn_ for vulns that only exist(ed) on the pull request with given id
-* _master-ffff_ for vulns that exist(ed) on the master branch as of the given commit id
+* _master-ffff_ for vulns that exist on the master branch as of the given commit id

 _Discovery_ is: